mayfrost/guides/SECURITY.md

 * __Level 6__ Use RSS for news and podcasts from sites you trust instead of Youtube (although Youtube has an RSS feed for their channels too, for now).
 Liferea is easy and a great application for RSS feeds, newsboat (newsbeuter) is a command line option.
 * __Level 7__: Replace your e-mail provider with a more safe, more appropriate provider.
 A good option is [cock.li](https://cock.li/).
 * __Level 8__: Use an e-mail client that can to block web beacons (tracking pixels).
 Thunderbird is easy and has a plugin for this, Mutt or Alpine are better options.
 * __Level 9__: Use your web browser with javascript, cookies and any telemetry (like "pocket", geolocation and WebRTC) disabled and reduce the browser fingerprinting.
 Enable javascript and cookies only on selected sites.
-GNU IceCat is the best option, Firefox works too.
+GNU IceCat is the best option.

 ### Medium Level Security